Aripiprazole: Pharmacodynamics

 Wood and Reavill's (2007) review of published and unpublished data proposed that, at therapeutically relevant doses, aripiprazole may act essentially as a selective partial agonist of the D_{2} receptor without significantly affecting the majority of serotonin receptors.
 A positron emission tomography imaging study found that 10 to 30 mg/day aripiprazole resulted in 85 to 95% occupancy of the D_{2} receptor in various brain areas (putamen, caudate, ventral striatum) versus 54 to 60% occupancy of the 5-HT_{2A} receptor and only 16% occupancy of the 5-HT_{1A} receptor.
 It has been suggested that the low occupancy of the 5-HT_{1A} receptor by aripiprazole may have been an erroneous measurement however.

 Aripiprazole acts by modulating neurotransmission overactivity on the dopaminergic mesolimbic pathway, which is thought to be a cause of positive schizophrenia symptoms.
 Due to its partial agonist activity on D_{2L} receptors, aripiprazole may also increase dopaminergic activity to optimal levels in the mesocortical pathways where it is reduced.

+It has also been identified as a potent vesicular monoamine transporter 2 (VMAT2) inhibitor, lessening the degree of tardive dyskinesia, in contrast to other antipsychotic therapy associated with this side effect.
+(IC_{50} = 36 nM).